charlesq34/3dcnn.torch/README.md

 [Teaser picture + MATLAB code to extract feature]

 ### Introduction
-Most up-to-date results are described in our [arXiv tech report](https://arxiv.org/abs/1604.03265).
-Our paper will also appear as a CVPR 2016 spotlight.
+This work is based on our [arXiv tech report](https://arxiv.org/abs/1604.03265).
+Our paper will also appear as a CVPR 2016 spotlight (please refer to the arXiv one for most up-to-date results).
 In this repository, we release code, data for training Volumetric CNNs for object classification on 3D data.
 We also provide trained models and a MATLAB interface to extract 3D features from a binary volume.

 ### License
 Our code and models are released under MIT License (see LICENSE file for details).